www.animallaw.info

 § 4-8-4.
 Liability for damage done by dogs

-(a) The owner or, if no owner can be found, the custodian exercising care and control over any dog which goes upon the land of another and causes injury, death, or damage directly or indirectly to any livestock or poultry shall be civilly liable to the owner of the livestock or poultry for damages, death, or injury caused by the dog.
+(a) The owner or, if no owner can be found, the custodian exercising care and control over any dog which while off the owner's or custodian's property causes injury, death, or damage directly or indirectly to any livestock, poultry, or pet animal shall be civilly liable to the owner of the livestock, poultry, or pet animal for injury, death, or damage caused by the dog.
+The owner or, if no owner can be found, the custodian exercising care and control over any dog shall be liable for any damage caused by such dog to public or private property.
 The liability of the owner or custodian of the dog shall include consequential damages.

 (b) This Code section is to be considered cumulative of other remedies provided by law.
-There is no intent to do away with or limit other causes of action which might inure to the owner of any livestock or poultry.
+There is no intent to eliminate or limit other causes of action which might inure to the owner of any livestock, poultry, or pet animal.

 § 4-8-5.
 Performing cruel acts on, or harming, maiming or killing dogs